 What is advanced analytics?

-Advanced analytics is an umbrella term for several sub-fields of analytics that work together using predictive capabilities.
-Advanced analytics uses high-level methods and tools to project future trends, events, and behaviors.
+Advanced analytics is an umbrella term for a group of high-level methods and tools that can help you get more out of your data.
+The predictive capabilities of advanced analytics can be used to forecast trends, events, and behaviors.
 This gives organizations the ability to perform advanced statistical models such as “what-if” calculations, as well as to future-proof various aspects of their operations.